-When our clients first approached us with their custom pool and landscaping project, they were concerned that the program they had in mind might overpower their moderately sized rear yard, and the last thing they wanted to do was have the space become cluttered or busy with too many elements competing for attention.
+When our clients first approached us with their custom pool and landscaping project, they were most concerned that the program they had in mind might overpower their moderately sized rear yard, and the last thing they wanted to do was have the space become cluttered with too many elements competing for attention.

 Located not far from the entrance of the pool (just off the bluestone step stones), is a subtle water feature added mainly for acoustic value.
-The falling water echoes softly off the surrounding stone and can be heard from almost anywhere in the rear yard.
+The falling water echoes softly off the surrounding stone wall, and can be heard from almost anywhere in the rear yard.

 Large bluetone step stones (some measuring 8’x8′ wide), were used to create the feeling that this space (between the house to the pool), is larger than it really is.
 Joints between the stones are planted densely with fine lawn, helping to bring out the steel – blue color of the step step stones.

 A custom cedar fence was designed to envelope the entire rear yard, and selective evergreens were situated periodically along the front of the fence to help soften it visually.
 These evergreens also screen the views to the commercial building located just beyond the property line.